-“I think the role of a data analyst goes beyond explaining technical terms in a non-technical language.
-I always strive to gain a deeper understanding of the work of my colleagues, so I can bridge my explanation of statistical concepts to the specific parts of the business they deal with, and how these concepts relate to the tasks at hand they need to solve.”
+The role of a data analyst goes beyond explaining technical terms in non-technical language.
+I always strive to gain a deeper understanding of the work of my colleagues so that I can bridge my explanation of statistical concepts to the specific parts of the business they deal with and show how these concepts relate to the tasks they need to solve.

-20. In your opinion, which soft skills are essential for a data analyst and why?
+5. Which soft skills are essential for a data analyst and why?

 How to Answer

-Brainteasers in Data Analyst Interviews
+Data Analyst Interviews Questions: Brainteasers

-120 miles/40 miles per hour = 3 hours
+120 miles/40 mph = 3 hours

 The car has already traveled for two hours:

-60 miles/30 miles per hour = 2 hours
+60 miles/30 mph = 2 hours

 What is the monthly profit of your favorite restaurant?

-- Days of the week in which the restaurant is open
+- Days of the week open

-- Number of tables/seats
+- Number of tables and seats

-- per client during dinner.
+- The average expenditure per client during lunch and dinner

 25 (days) * 30 (customers) * 10 (EUR) = 7,500 EUR (lunch)